INFORMATION FOR TOWN FANS

-It is about a 20 – 25 minute walk to the stadium from Birmingham New Street.
+It is just over a half-hour walk to the stadium from Birmingham New Street.

-The station has undergone major refurbishment, so it may look different if you haven’t been for a while.
+The station has undergone major refurbishment and looks quite different if you haven’t been for a while.

 www.footballgroundguide.com provides very detailed instructions for walking to the stadium from Birmingham New Street station.
 We assume though that most fans will spend time in the city centre, either shopping or (more likely) pubbing, so detailed instructions from New Street station may not be that useful!